WebAuthn: Background

 Regardless of mode, the authenticator never shares its secrets or biometric data with the website.
-Moreover, a single secret or biometric works with all websites, as the authenticator will select the correct cryptographic key material to use for the service requesting authentication after user verification was completed successfully.
+Moreover, a single user's secret or biometric works with all websites, as the authenticator selects the correct cryptographic key material to use for the service requesting authentication after user verification was completed successfully.

 A secret and biometric on the authenticator can be used together, similarly to how they would be used on a smartphone.
-For example, a fingerprint is used to provide convenient access to your smartphone but occasionally fingerprint access fails, in which case a PIN can be used.
+For example, a fingerprint provides convenient access to user's smartphone, but occasionally fingerprint access fails, in which case user can use a PIN.

+Reasons for its design and standardization

+The W3C designed and standardized WebAuthn to solve or mitigate many issues that are inherent to traditional password-based authentication: